Nyakuji/alx-polly/README.md

 - **Fixed Component Import/Export Issues:** Resolved `ReferenceError` and `TypeError` related to undefined components by ensuring correct import paths and component exports (e.g., `Toaster` component, `MenuIcon`).
 - **Enhanced UI Component Integration:** Ensured `shadcn/ui` components are used idiomatically with `next/link` and `react-hook-form` for better accessibility and functionality.
 - **Database Schema Consistency:** Identified and provided a solution for a missing foreign key constraint between the `comments` and `users` tables in the Supabase schema.
+- **QR Code Integration:** Added QR code support for easy sharing of polls.
+Each poll now has a unique QR code that can be downloaded as a PNG or used to copy the poll link.

 ## 🛠️ Tech Stack